mtxmln-devs/TravelTracer_Application/README.md

 A comprehensive mobile travel application designed to help users seamlessly plan, document, and share their adventures, This application offers a centralized platform for every stage of your journey, from initial planning to reliving cherished memories.

 ## 📖 Overview
-TravelTracer is a feature-rich mobile application that transforms how you plan, track, and remember your travels.
+TravelTracer is a mobile application that transforms how you plan, track, and remember your travels.
 Whether you're a solo backpacker, family vacationer, or business traveler, this app provides all the tools you need to make your journeys memorable and well-organized.
-Built with modern mobile technologies, it offers various capabilities composed of storage of AsyncStorage and SQLite, it offers notes tracking, and seamless synchronization across devices.
+Built with modern mobile technologies, it offers various capabilities composed of storage of AsyncStorage and SQLite, it offers data tracking, and seamless synchronization across devices.

 ## ✨ Features
 ### 🗺️ Core Travel Features